bulgur-cloud/bulgur-cloud/Readme.md

 ![Login scren](https://bgenc.net/img/2022-03-29-00-17-38.png)

+## Demo

+A read-only demo instance is now available at [bulgur-cloud.bgenc.net](https://bulgur-cloud.bgenc.net).

+Enter the username `test` and password `test` to log in.
+This is set to be read only, so you will get an error if you try to upload, rename, or delete anything.

 ## Getting Started

-Bulgur Cloud is too early in development, and does not have any releases.
+Bulgur Cloud is too early in development, and does not have a release available to use yet.

-You can see [my blog post](https://bgenc.net/bulgur-cloud-intro/) to get a sense of what it looks like at the moment.
+Please see the demo linked above to get a sense of what it looks like.
+You can see [my blog post](https://bgenc.net/bulgur-cloud-intro/) for details.

 ## Development